bostiog1/Full-Stack-MERN/README.md

 ## Overview

-This project is a full-stack web application built using the MERN (MongoDB, Express.js, React, Node.js) stack, inspired by the "Memories" application tutorial from JavaScript Mastery.
+This project is a full-stack web application built using the MERN (MongoDB, Express.js, React, Node.js) stack.
 It serves as a platform for users to share and discover "memories" – short posts that can include text, tags, and an accompanying image.
 The application emphasizes a modern, responsive user interface and robust backend functionalities.

 The primary goal of this project is to provide a practical demonstration of building a complete MERN stack application, covering essential concepts such as user authentication, CRUD operations, state management with Redux, and responsive design with Material-UI.